Review and road test of the Bentley Continental GTC

 Ten Second Review of the Bentley Continental GTC

 Has the market ever been offered a proper four-seat luxury convertible supercar?
 I'd argue not.
 Yes, there are supercar drop-tops with cramped rear seats good for little but designer shopping bags.
 And, at the other extreme, huge leather-lined four-seater cabrios with lumbering luxury powerplants.
 But nothing that really combines that Ferrari feeling with space enough to share it en famille.
-In its original form launched in 2006, this car, the Bentley Continental GTC, arguably got the closest to achieving this, but at heart, it was still more a Grand Tourer than a great sportscar - in first generation form at least.
-Here though, we're going to look at the MK2 model, an open-topped Bentley that, we're told, now has the drive to delight Ferrari folk, yet manages to combine that with the space and rare refinement of an open-topped Rolls Royce.
-In prospect then, a very special car indeed.
-Let's try it.
+In its first two generations of life, this car, the Bentley Continental GTC, arguably got the closest to achieving this, but at heart, it was still more a Grand Tourer than a great sports car.

 Design and Build